mikabytes/clubhouse-gears/README.md

 # How to use

-Gears fetches all the rules from Clubhouse.
+Gears fetches rules from Clubhouse.
 Any story that has the label "gears" set on it and a name that is formatted like "when (some code goes here)" will be used.
 See [Recipes](#Recipes) for examples.

-When a change qualifies (passes the `when()` clause in Story name), Gears looks for code blocks in the story description and executes it as javascript. **Note**: only code blocks are used, so you are free to document your gear as you wish.
+When the trigger fires, Gears executes code blocks in the story description (as plain javascript). **Note**: only code blocks are used, so you are free to document your gear as you wish.

 # API